wayneqs/options-screener/README.md

 # strategy-screener

-A professional CLI application for screening options trading strategies.
+A CLI application for screening various underlyings to participate in options trading strategies.

 ## Installation